YLiu-101/YLiu-101.github.io/_posts/2025-6-8-25-misp-youth.md

 Ok sure Kai, but why does this even matter?
 Let me show you.

-{% raw %}
 For one, this literally implies that it is extremely unwise for anyone young to align their self-worth, effort, or large proportion of time for any job.
-If a person works an internship paying $45/hour primarily for the money, then this person is implicitly telling themselves that their time is only worth $45/hour.
-This person is also implying that their time is worth less than $45/hour at any point in the future.
+If a person works an internship paying &#36;45/hour primarily for the money, then this person is implicitly telling themselves that their time is only worth &#36;45/hour.
+This person is also implying that their time is worth less than &#36;45/hour at any point in the future.
 [1]
-{% endraw %}

 In other words, if you ever take on a job, spend time in class, or volunteer, you’d be wise to have strong selfish reasons for doing so.
 Don’t do things simply for “experience” or for “skills” - these conventional, non-meaningful assets are directly aligned with the second chart (pretty much linear ROI).
 On the other hand, having a strong personal reason directly compounds on the principal of your youth, leading to rapid exponential growth in your current progress.